English Idioms and Expressions for the Summer [Updated]

 Beat the heat

-This popular expression means avoiding the summer heat by going somewhere away from the sun's rays or by doing other activities that can keep you cool.
+This common expression refers to avoiding the summer heat by going somewhere away from the sun's rays or by doing activities that keep you cool.

 We like to beat the heat by going to the movie theater and watching summer blockbusters.

-Having a cold shower on a hot summer day is a good way to beat the heat.
+Ice cream is a tasty way to beat the heat.

 Summer fling

-Hearing that song reminds me of a summer fling I had while on vacation a few years ago.
+Hearing that song reminds me of a summer fling I had when I was a teenager.

 The dog days of summer

-This expression refers to the hottest period of the summer.
-If you are wondering why it includes the word "dog," it is named after the Dog Star, which can be seen from the Northern Hemisphere, or the northern half of the world, from July to August.
+This phrase refers to the hottest period of the summer; it comes from the Dog Star, which can be seen from the Northern Hemisphere (the northern half of the world) from July to August.

 Indian summer

-This term refers to periods of warm weather in the fall, after summer has officially ended.
-It came about because of the very warm weather in much of the area where Native Americans (sometimes called "American Indians") lived in the 18th century.
+"Indian summers" are periods of warm weather in the fall, after summer has officially ended.
+This comes from the very warm weather in much of the area where Native Americans (sometimes called "American Indians") lived in the 18th century.

 My soccer team won our first game of the season, but one swallow doesn't make a summer.